insuhkim/Arch-Linux-Installation/README.md

 ```

 Enable "All User Files" in Flatseal for Bottles.
-Also add this path to add desktop entry for Bottles:
+Also, add this path to add a desktop entry for Bottles:

 ```bash
 flatpak override com.usebottles.bottles --user --filesystem=xdg-data/applications